 There will be cases where a SQL statement was previously performing very well and was never picked up and stored in AWR (and perhaps are no longer in the cursor cache).
 In this case, SPM might not be able to find the previous good plan.
-You can mitigate this risk if you periodically capture your workloads in SQL tuning sets.
+You can mitigate this risk if you periodically capture your workloads in SQL tuning sets or if you enable the automatic SQL tuning set.
+The 'SQL_TUNING_SET' option shown above will include SQL tuning sets as the source of potential execution plans.
 This will improve the likelihood that you can repair queries that previously ran very quickly and did not show up in AWR.
-Note that if you are using autonomous database features, then the database is already capturing your workload in an automatic system tuning set.

 The method described above is available in Oracle Database 18c, but note that SPM internals were enhanced in this area for Oracle Database 19c.
 It is therefore possible that you will find that the technique will work best in this release.
 Oracle Database 12c Release 2 includes the parameter settings used above but the task (at the time of writing) will sometimes fail with ORA-01422 due to bug number 29539794.

 SQL plan management applies some acceptance criteria and will only accept plans that perform better than the regressed plan by some margin.
 In the fully-worked example in GitHub you will see that the SPM evolve report is displayed (the primary script is spm.sql).
 The report clearly indicates whether or not the acceptance criteria is passed and if it is not, then the plan found in AWR will not be accepted.

 The use of SQL tuning sets and AWR has licensing implications.
 Always check the Database Licence Information User Manual.

 You can help to improve the scripts - comments welcome.